jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 ```@example 1
 _, g = compute_reduction(reduction)
 ```
-The first return value is the system before variables are substituted as defined by the slow manifold.
+This returns the system before and after variables are substituted as defined by the slow manifold, respectively.
 The first two components ```g``` define the reduced system and can be rewritten as
 ```math
 \begin{align*}